himynameisdave/whereisdave/posts/raw/day-six.md

 I woke up feeling well rested this morning, and with a beautiful breeze coming through the open windows.
 Katie has a little coffee machine that's all ready to go so all I had to do was turn it on :) I drank some coffee and had one of her delicious banana pecan muffins while I wrote day five's post and planned out my day.
 Today, Dave does [Hollywoo](http://i.imgur.com/pY4XNYn.jpg)!

-#### Hollywood
+#### Hollywoo

 I know I've said this before but I'll say it again, LA IS HUGE.
 I left the house around 9:30 in the morning, and was still feeling a little peckish so I stopped in at a nearby McDonalds for some hash browns (because I haven't had their hash browns in like forever).
-I then proceeded to walk [all the way to Hollywood Blvd.](https://goo.gl/maps/vhHnEwDhBiq), which is by no means close because it's LA and nothing is close.
+I then proceeded to walk [all the way to Hollywoo Blvd.](https://goo.gl/maps/vhHnEwDhBiq), which is by no means close because it's LA and nothing is close.

 The weather is very very nice here, sunshine and it was warm enough to be in a t-shirt.
 I could have even got away with shorts.
 I started up a hill and caught my first (very distant) glimpse of the Hollywoo sign.
 Can you see it?